giuspen/cherrytree/README.md

 Prebuilt binaries can be found on [github.com/giuspen/cherrytree/releases](https://github.com/giuspen/cherrytree/releases) and [giuspen.net/cherrytree/#downl](https://www.giuspen.net/cherrytree/#downl).

 ## How to build from source code
-In order to build from the source code, please read [BUILDING.md](BUILDING.md).
+To build from the source code, please read [BUILDING.md](BUILDING.md).

 ## Localization
-The following languages are supported (If you want to help translating to your language write me):
+The following languages are supported (if you want to help translate to your language, please write me):

 – Arabic (ar, Abdulrahman Karajeh, TO BE UPDATED)
 – Armenian (hy, Seda Stamboltsyan, up to date)
 – Bulgarian (bg, Iliya Nikolaev, up to date)
 – Chinese Simplified (zh_CN, Wang Yu, TO BE UPDATED)
 – Chinese Traditional (zh_TW, Emer Chen, up to date)
 – Croatian (hr, Filip Bakula, TO BE UPDATED)
 – Czech (cs, Pavel Fric, up to date)
 – Dutch (nl, TO BE UPDATED)
 – English (en, default)
 – French (fr, Francis Gernet, up to date)
 – Finnish (fi, Henri Kaustinen, TO BE UPDATED)
 – German (de, Matthias Hoffmann, up to date)
 – Greek (el, Asterios Siomos, up to date)
 – Hindi India (hi_IN, TO BE UPDATED)
 – Hungarian (hu, Stiener Norbert, up to date)
 – Italian (it, Vincenzo Reale, up to date)
 – Japanese (ja, Piyo, up to date)
 – Kazakh (kk_KZ, Viktor Polyanskiy, up to date)
-– Kazakh (kk_LA, Latin, Viktor Polyanskiy, up to date) – Korean (ko, Sean Lee, up to date)
+– Kazakh (kk_LA, Latin, Viktor Polyanskiy, up to date)
+– Korean (ko, Sean Lee, up to date)
 – Lithuanian (lt, TO BE UPDATED)
 – Persian (fa, Majid Abri, TO BE UPDATED)
 – Polish (pl, Mariusz Gasperaniec, up to date)
 – Portuguese (pt, Rui Santos, TO BE UPDATED)
 – Portuguese Brazil (pt_BR, Raysa Dutra, up to date)
 – Romanian (ro, Tudor Sprinceana, up to date)
 – Russian (ru, Viktor Polyanskiy, up to date)
 – Slovak (sk, Michal Fusatý, up to date)
 – Slovenian (sl, Erik Lovrič, up to date)
 – Spanish (es, up to date)
 – Swedish (sv, Åke Engelbrektson, TO BE UPDATED)
 – Turkish (tr, Ferhat Aydin, up to date)
 – Ukrainian (uk, Giuseppe Penone, up to date)

 ## Programming with GTKmm3
 https://docs.huihoo.com/gtkmm/programming-with-gtkmm-3/3.17.50/en/